arthurvenicio/formpizza/README.md

 # form pedido

-forms to buy a pizza online
+A simple page with forms to buy a pizza from home!

+- Choose the pizza flavor
+- Choose the pizza size
+- Chosse the quantity

+*This a simple project to learing HTML,CSS and JS!, don't have real value.!*